 Pro Tip for Pureeing Spinach Without Painting your Kitchen Green 🙂

 To avoid that, I tilt the pot a bit till the blender is completely submerged in sauce and that does the trick.
-Alternatively, I transfer the spinach mix to a tall measuring cup, or the jar that came with my hand blender set.
+Alternatively, I transfer the spinach mix to a tall measuring cup.
 I puree the spinach in that and there are no splashes at all.

 Serving Suggestions to Enjoy a Delicious Indian Vegetarian Meal!